 The provision for future credit losses within the Company's insurance contract liabilities relies upon investment credit ratings.
-The Company's practice is to use third party independent credit ratings where available.
+In addition to its own credit assessments, the Company's practice is to use third party independent credit ratings where available.
 Management judgment is required when setting credit ratings for instruments that do not have a third party credit rating.
 Given rapid market changes, third party credit rating changes may lag developments in the current environment.